impleri/player-skills/readme.md

 Because of the way we're handling spawn conditions, if you are using an `unless` condition, you should not also manipulate `usable` in the same restriction.
 Just keep the two restrictions separate.

+When using this with JEI or REI, please be sure to disable the vanilla recipe book as the restricted items can appear there despite being uncraftable as this mod does not remove any actual recipe.
+Instead of removing recipes, it restricts the crafting result when a player tries to craft an item and hides the recipes in JEI/REI.
+JEI integration does not remove recipes related to the `unconsumable` flag.
+It does hide the recipes from right-clicking on the ingredient.
+However, it does not remove the recipe itself -- only `unproducible` does that.
+That is, a crafty player could view a recipe that produces the item, then right click on the produced item to see what recipes with which it can be consumed.

 ## Data Packs